Orestes (insect): Terraristic

 Several species as well as some undescribed or identified stocks of the genus are present in the terrariums of enthusiasts.
 The most widespread were long those listed by the Phasmid Study Group under PSG number 192 and assigned to Orestes mouhotii, as well as Orestes guangxiensis listed under PSG number 248.
 Both have been held since around the late 1990s.
 While Orestes guangxiensis is only parthenogenetically bred, the species listed under PSG number 192 was briefly kept as a sexual strain from Thailand around 2000.

 Another purely parthenogenic stock, which was imported from the north of Taiwan in 2008, was temporarily referred to as Pylaemenes guangxiensis 'Taiwan'.
 This species is in fact Orestes shirakii described in 2013 in the genus Pylaemenes.

 Various other breeding stocks were imported by the Dutch - Belgian working group Phasma, most of which were collected by Joachim Bresseel and Jérôme Constant in Vietnam and were brought into breeding with varying degrees of success.
 Three sexual and one parthenogenic stock were described by Bresseel and Constant in 2018.
 On the one hand, this was a 2011 in Bạch Mã National Park collected and after this location Pylaemenes sp.
 'Bach Ma' called sexual stock.
 It is listed under PSG number 267 and has been described as Orestes bachmaensis.
 Another species is Orestes draegeri collected in Dong Nai in 2012, which is listed under PSG number 397 and was initially called Pylaemenes sp.
 'Dong Nai'.
 According to more recent studies, the stocks of PSG number 192 from Thailand and West Malaysia, originally kept as Orestes mouhotii, can be assigned to this species.
 The closely related, real Orestes mouhotii has been in breeding in both sexes from the Kirirom National Park in Cambodia since 2015.
 The third sexually breeding species is Orestes krijnsi, which was found in 2014 in the Núi Chúa National Park and initially called Pylaemenes sp.
 'Nui Chua'.
 As Orestes dittmari a parthenogenetically breeding stck was described, which was found in 2013 in the Cát Bà National Park.
-The species Orestes subcylindricus, which has been valid again since 2018, is also in breeding as a sexual stock.
-This was collected in 2011 in the Cúc Phương National Park.
+The species Orestes subcylindricus, which has been valid again since 2018, was initially assumed to have been collected in 2011 in the Cúc Phương National Park.
+The resulting stock is sexually in bred.
+As Bresseel announced in 2023, these animals belong to a different, as yet undescribed species.
+The real Orestes subcylindricus was only collected in 2021 by Bresseel and Constant in Mau Son, Vietnam, near the type locality, and has been bred parthenogenetically since then.